andycroll/andycroll.com/_posts/2019/2019-09-22-a-rails-active-model-validator-for-stripe-ids.md

 I wanted to provide a useful, concrete example where extracting a validator (in this case for a popular and well-used service) can help keep your code clear and concise.

-This validator can be reused across multiple models in our own domain, that have records on Stripe accessible via their API, reducing potential errors and ensuring our application data matches up to our data on Stripe.
+This validator can be reused across multiple models in our own domain that have records on Stripe accessible via their API, reducing potential errors, and ensuring our application data matches up to our data on Stripe.

-This extra structure in your code can improve the clarity of understanding when you, or another developer, come back to it.
+The extra structure improves the clarity of your code when you, or another developer, come back to it.
 There’s now one place in our app to validate the format of all our Stripe identifiers.

 ## Why not?